delta-exchange/just-the-docs/docs/trading-guide/ADL.md

 # Auto-Deleveraging

-Auto deleveraging (ADL) is initiated if liquidation of a position is doesn’t get completed before the Mark  Price reaches the Bankruptcy Price of the position.
+Auto deleveraging (ADL) is initiated if liquidation of a position doesn’t get completed before the Mark  Price reaches the Bankruptcy Price of the position.
 This means that the Liquidation order (which is an immediate-or-cancel order at Bankruptcy Price) is either completely or partially unfilled.
 In this situation, the left over contracts from the position under liquidation are forcefully matched (at the Bankruptcy Price) with counterparties on the opposite side.

  It is worth noting that all the open orders of the deleveraged counterparties in the same contract are also cancelled.
 Those deleveraged are notified via email and can choose to re-enter their positions.